Fort Myers Slip and Fall Lawyers

-These mostly occur at business establishments, such as grocery stores, restaurants, bars, hotels, resorts and theme parks.
-However, they can also include private property owned by a landlord or homeowners association, as well as publicly-owned property, such as swimming pools and government offices.
+These mostly occur at business establishments, such as grocery stores, restaurants, bars, hotels, resorts, and theme parks.
+However, they can also include private property owned by a landlord or homeowner association, as well as publicly-owned property, such as swimming pools and government offices.

 Work-related slip-and-falls may also be compensable through Florida's workers' compensation laws, F.S.
 440.01-440.60, though claimants will be limited to damages for medical expenses and disability/ lost wages.
 In those situations, one does not need to prove fault or negligence.
 Instead, they must prove the fall caused the injury and that the incident occurred in the course and scope of employment, as outlined in F.S.
 440.09.

-These cases can be difficult to win, so it's important to know the most common defenses - and how your attorney can overcome them.
+These cases can be difficult to win, so it is important to know the most common defenses - and how your attorney can overcome them.

 Second is comparative fault.
 F.S.
-768.81 says that while plaintiffs aren't barred from collecting damages if they are partially to blame for what happened, their damages can be proportionately reduced.
+768.81 says that while plaintiffs are not barred from collecting damages if they are partially to blame for what happened, their damages can be proportionately reduced.
 That can be a substantial blow to your case.
 Assumption of risk is one example of comparative fault.
-In that instance, property owner could argue the risk was so open and obvious that the injured person knew it existed and voluntarily took the risk regardless or otherwise failed to use appropriate caution to prevent injury.
+In that instance, the property owner could argue the risk was so open and obvious that the injured person knew it existed and voluntarily took the risk regardless, or otherwise failed to use appropriate caution to prevent injury.

 Call or email the Garvin Law Firm today for a free consultation and we will evaluate your claim and determine the appropriate course of action.
 We have offices in Fort Myers, Naples, and Key West.
 We have been handling slip-and-fall cases in Fort Myers, Florida for over 30 years.